tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 Redis/产品简介/产品系列/集群版（社区）_intl_en.md

 - MONITOR

 #### Transactional support
 Redis Cluster Edition supports transactional commands provided that the transactions are started by the WATCH command.
 The keys of a transaction should be stored in the same slot, and the keys of WATCH and transaction-related keys should be stored in the same slot too.
-HashTag is recommended for multi-key transactions in cluster mode.
+HashTag is recommended for multikey transactions in cluster mode.

 #### Multi-Database support
-Redis Cluster Edition supports multiple databases (16 by default); therefore, it can support all commands related to database operations.
+Redis Cluster Edition supports multiple databases (256 by default); therefore, it can support all commands related to database operations.